assert¶

 }

-defined as a fragment
+Student defined as a fragment with all assert definitions.

 fragment record Teacher {